-- Students should have a suitable bag.
+- Speciality shoes that present any safety concerns (eg, hard-cleated shoes, wheels) or are a learning distraction (eg, illuminates, makes noises) are not allowed - CIPS does not offer heavy winter coats or rain jackets as part of its uniforms.
+Students can wear personal coats and jackets for severe cold or rainy weather provided they are not adorned with distracting or attention-seeking logos, imagery, or colours that significantly stand out from the solid colours and styles of the other CIPS official clothing. - Students should have a suitable bag.
 Do not purchase unnecessarily large packs or packs with wheels.
 Bags must fit in the provided classroom space and should be able to be carried comfortably and independently by each child. - A container and water bottle is needed for lunch and snack.
 Make sure that these are items that children can open and close independently and will not leak.
 An optional Clavis lunch bag is available in the school shop. - The Clavis school cap is highly recommended for health and safety reasons each day when outside, along with sunscreen protection. - The Clavis library pouch and the apron for art lessons are compulsory for all students. - Students may wear small stud earrings as the only jewellery.
 Due to safety concerns and to limit distractions in class, students are advised not to wear rings, bracelets or other jewellery.
 Hairstyles or nail polish that can distract from learning is not permissible. - All personal items must be clearly labelled with the student's name and class.

-If a student is not able to wear the proper uniform for any reason, parents must inform the class teacher to get permission.
+If a student is not able to wear the proper uniform for any reason, parents must inform the homeroom teacher to get permission.